1. Get accepted to Union College

 - Students can receive the test in the Campus Health office if one cannot be obtained prior to arrival.
 If skin test is positive, you will need to get an IGRA lab test completed called a Quantiferon or T-SPOT.

 - If the lab result is positive, a chest x-ray is necessary to check for tuberculosis.
 One visit to an infectious disease specialist may be required.

 - Immunization records

 - Tetanus (Tdap) to be within the past 10 years

 - Varicella (chickenpox) vaccines (2 shots) or Varicella lab titer proving immunity.

-- If younger than 19 years, parent must sign the following:
+- If younger than 19 years, a parent must sign the following:

 Making new friends, meeting teachers and joining a new community.

-- Airport pick up—You can get free Licoln or Omaha airport transportation from Jan.
-6-11 for new students and their parents.
-Email raboyd [at] ucollege [dot] edu your itinerary and contact information at least 72 hours before the flight departs.
-Ideally, as soon as you get your flight information to ensure we can find a driver in time.
+- Airport pick up—You can get free Lincoln or Omaha airport transportation for new students and their parents from Aug.
+14-20.
+Email email@example.com your itinerary and contact information at least seven days before arrival to ensure pick up from the airport.

 - Bedding Packet—Why pack more than you need?
 For $75 charged to your student account, you can have an international packet waiting for you at Union.
 The packet includes a mattress cover, comforter, pillow, sheets, bath towel, hand towel, cloth/loofah, hangers (set of 20), laundry detergent, dryer sheets, a role of quarters for laundry, soap, toothpaste, toothbrush, shampoo, and conditioner.
-If you would like an international packet, email raboyd [at] ucollege [dot] edu by Jan.
-6.
+If you would like an international packet, email firstname.lastname@example.org by Aug 8.